alphagov/govuk-developer-docs/source/manual/govuk-notify.html.md

 [GOV.UK Notify][notify] is a Government-as-a-Platform service that allows clients of their API to send emails, text messages and letters.
-We use GOV.UK Notify to send emails to users - both citizens and publishers.
-Historically we've also used AWS SES to send emails, but that's being phased out in favour of GOV.UK Notify.
+We use GOV.UK Notify to send emails to users - both members of the public and publishers.
+Historically, we've also used AWS SES to send emails, but that's being phased out in favour of GOV.UK Notify.

 [notify]: https://www.notifications.service.gov.uk/